25 Top-Rated Attractions & Scenic Drives in Provence

 15. Sunbathing and Sightseeing in Fréjus

-Fréjus is an attractive port town 40 kilometers from Cannes, about a 35-minute drive away.
-This sunny resort destination features a picturesque marina and sandy beaches on the sheltered Gulf of Fréjus that are packed with tourists during summertime.
+This sunny resort destination features a picturesque marina and sandy beaches on the sheltered Gulf of Fréjus.
+Tourists flock here during summertime.

-Beside vacation ambience, Fréjus has plenty of culture.
-The Romanesque Cathédrale de Fréjus was built in the 11th to 12th centuries.
-While the cathedral's exterior is now hidden by more modern surrounding buildings, its spire soars high above the cityscape as a beacon of faith.
+Besides vacation ambience, Fréjus has plenty of culture.
+The Romanesque Cathédrale de Fréjus dates to the 11th to 12th centuries.
+While the cathedral's exterior is now hidden by more modern surrounding buildings, its spire soars high above the city's rooftops as a beacon of faith.

-Next to the cathedral's cloisters, the Archaeology Museum displays an extensive collection of Greek and Roman artifacts.
+Next to the cathedral's cloisters, the Archaeology Museum (3 Place Calvini) displays an extensive collection of Greek and Roman artifacts.
 The museum also presents a model of the Roman city that once flourished here.

 The Arènes de Fréjus amphitheater provides modern-day audiences with fantastic entertainment during a summertime festival.
 Les Nuits Auréliennes includes a line-up of French-language theater performances.
 The ancient amphitheater is a magical venue for events held under the star-studded night skies of July.